John Thomas Smith (engraver): Biography

-Smith had a very public row between 1807 and 1809 following a failed partnership with John Sidney Hawkins.
+Smith had a very public row between 1807 and 1809 following a failed partnership with John Hawkins.
 They had planned to work together on a book, with illustrations by Smith and an accompanying text by Hawkins.
 However the partners fell out and Hawkins went on to publish the book alone; he included an explanation of Smith's absence.
 Smith published a reply and this was followed by a refutation by Hawkins.
 Finally 62 additional pictures were published separately after the publication.

 Between 1810 and 1815, Smith created drawings and engravings of notable beggars in London and published The Streets of London: Anecdotes of Their More Celebrated Residents.

 Smith was offered the position of Keeper of the Prints department of the British Museum in September 1816 The position still allowed Smith to sketch and draw.
 His next publication, Vagabondiana, or Anecdotes of Mendicant Wanderers through the Streets of London, had an introduction by Francis Douce, who had at one time also worked for the British Museum.
 Douce, Sir William Beechey and Smith were the executors of Joseph Nollekens' will, and it said that Smith was disappointed by the small legacy he received.
 His next book was a candid biography called Nollekens and His Times.
 This book was said to be notable for its "malicious candour and vivid detail".
 The unkind portrait of Nollekens was also accompanied by short biographies of other leading figures that were better received and are a valuable source for art historians.
 His biography of William Blake was the basis of later biographies as his was one of the first and was drawn from first hand experience as after he met Blake they never lost contact.

 Smith died from inflammation of the lungs on 8 March 1833 at his home at 22 University Street, off Tottenham Court Road.
 He left Anna Maria (born Prickett) – whom he had married 45 years previously – unprovided for, and also an adult son and daughter.
 He was privately interred on 16 March in the burial grounds of St George's Chapel, near Tyburn turnpike.

-In the years following Smith's demise, his executors issued three posthumous works: Cries of London in 1839, edited by John Bowyer Nichols, Book for a Rainy Day and Antiquarian Ramble in the Streets of London in 1846, edited by Charles Mackay.
+In the years following Smith's demise, his executors issued three posthumous works: Cries of London in 1839, edited by John Nichols, Book for a Rainy Day and Antiquarian Ramble in the Streets of London in 1846, edited by Charles Mackay.